Jennifer Lopez Gives Wedding Update, Reveals If She & Alex Rodriguez Have Set A Date

 “There’s no rush.
 We really see this as something that’s gonna be forever and we’re gonna just take our time and do it right.
 And do it not rushed,” the singer and actress then added.

-Notably, both Lopez and Rodriguez have headed down the aisle before.
+Notably, both Jennifer and Alex have headed down the aisle before.

 Jennifer has been married three timed before.
 She was married to Ojani Noa from 1997 until 1998, before then tying the knot with dancer Cris Judd in 2001 before they divorced in 2003.
 One year later, she married singer Marc Anthony and the couple welcomed two children together – now 11-year-old twins Max and Emme – but officially divorced after a decade of marriage in 2004.

-Lopez was also engaged to actor Ben Affleck from 2002 until they split in 2004.
+Jennifer was also engaged to actor Ben Affleck from 2002 until they split in 2004.

 As for Alex, he too has headed down the aisle before.
 The baseball star was married to former wife Cynthia Scurtis from 2002 until they split in 2008.
 The former couple are parents to two daughters, 11-year-old Ella and 14-year-old Natasha.